COVID-19 pandemic in South Africa: Testing

 On 14 April, Stavros Nicolaou, head of Business for South Africa's healthcare working group and Aspen Pharmacare executive, said that South Africa had the capacity and kits to do 25000 tests a day.

 By 23 April the total number of tests was 143570.
 The number of daily tests increased: for the first 14 days of April the daily average number of tests was 3394; for the next 9 days the daily average was 6283.
 The rate of positive tests versus total tests remained less than 3%.
 The Minister of Health released figures that showed that of all the tests done up to 23 April 62% had been done in the private sector and 38% in the public sector.
 However, that ratio was changing as the public sector increased capacity.
 The public sector performed 63% of the new tests reported on 23 April 2020.

 By 27 April, 185497 tests had been performed on South African residents, with the public sector doing the majority of the tests.
 Provincial test coverage varied by over a factor of 8.
 The number of tests per 100000 residents (based on 2019 population estimates) was Northwest 66, Limpopo 69, Mpumalanga 101, Northern Cape 111, Eastern Cape 247, KwaZulu-Natal 270, Free State 284, Gauteng 439, and Western Cape 541 (national average 317).
 A surveillance programme was started to monitor community transmission (as opposed to tests done on people who displayed symptoms or who had been in contact with COVID-19 patients).
 In the three arms of the programme 812 tests had been done and two positive cases had been detected.

 By 28 June, the total number of tests was 1567084.
 The private sector had now overtaken the public sector, in terms of tests completed.
 The private sector had done 804248 test with the public sector only doing 762836.

 By 11 July, 2108570 had been done with the private sector still doing the most tests.

 Genomic surveillance

 South Africa had created a sizable genomic surveillance consortium by May 2020.
-Due to this, scientists from Southern Africa, lead by Tulio de Oliveira, discovered and confirmed the COVID-19 virus's Beta variant in 2020 and its Omicron variant in November 2021.
+Due to this, scientists from Southern Africa, led by Tulio de Oliveira, discovered and confirmed the COVID-19 virus's Beta variant in 2020 and its Omicron variant in November 2021.